XLNT/haru/README.md

 ## Notes

 As far as I can tell, `stiffness` and `tension` are the same concept and `damping` and `friction` are the same concept.

+I've implemented a `HarusakiAnimationController` that replaces all of the normal linear animations with spring-based simulations.
+Since it conforms to `AnimationController`, it can be passed to any widgets that expect one.
+Then when those widgets call `.forward` or `.reverse` or `.fling`, it'll use the spring description you've provided to animate the value, rather than the default linear interpolation.

+I haven't decided if this is useful or not yet.